grantmacken/alpine-eXist/README.md

 2. A persistent docker volume named 'data' so the important stuff in `${EXIST_HOME}/${EXIST_DATA_DIR}` hangs around.
+3. A docker volume named 'config' to allow you to make changes to eXist startup options
-3. A network named 'www'.
+4. A network named 'www'.
-4. A port published on 8080
+5. A port published on 8080

 #### If docker-compose is not available